grafana/grafana/docs/sources/alerting/fundamentals/notifications/message-templating.md

 1. Labels and annotations

-   - Template labels and annotations in the alert rule.
+   - Template labels and annotations in alert rules.
    - Labels and annotations contain information about an alert.
    - Labels are used to differentiate an alert from all other alerts, while annotations are used to add additional information to an existing alert.

-1. Notification templates
+2. Notification templates

+   - Template notifications in contact points.
    - Add notification templates to contact points for reuse and consistent messaging in your notifications.
    - Use notification templates to change the title, message, and format of the message in your notifications.